-Controlling your business' cash flow is vital.
-Consider these four solutions on how to identify and then solve your cash flow challenges.
+Controlling your cash flow is vital to your business.
+Here are four solutions to help you identify and solve the most common cash flow challenges.

 Sometimes it can feel like every customer payment is already spent by the time you receive it.
 Receivables move directly into payables to cover bills, rent, and payroll, and then, you rinse and repeat.
 It often seems like the receivables aren’t coming in fast enough to cover your commitments, especially if your business is struggling financially amid COVID-19.